Alfons1Qto12/pp-portfolio-classifier/readme.md

 - Experimental software - use with caution!
 - Check the [Portfolio Performance Forum thread](https://forum.portfolio-performance.info/t/automatic-import-of-classifications/14672)
 - If you have issues with fetching data, try deleting the file cache.sqlite.
 Sometimes this helps :-).
+- Management of json2secid.json is not perfect and may result in corrupted files.
+Please make backup copies of json2secid.json.

 ## Installation
 requires Python 3, git and Portfolio Performance.